Divyam6969/Pneumonia-Detection-AI/readme.md

 # Pneumonia detection system using Tensorflow keras library

-<h5>My model is trained to classify chest x-ray images into three categories: Normal, Viral Pneumonia, or Bacterial Pneumonia</h5>
+<h5>Pneumonia is a common and potentially life-threatening lung infection that affects millions of people worldwide.
+Early detection and treatment are critical for successful management of this disease.
+Artificial Intelligence (AI) and Machine Learning (ML) have shown tremendous promise in improving the accuracy and speed of medical diagnoses, including pneumonia detection.
+In this project, we will explore the application of AI and ML techniques to detect pneumonia from chest X-ray images.
+By developing a pneumonia detection model, we aim to assist healthcare professionals in providing accurate and timely diagnosis to patients, ultimately improving outcomes and saving lives.<br><br>My model is trained to classify chest x-ray images into three categories: Normal, Viral Pneumonia, or Bacterial Pneumonia</h5>
 <br>

 The file structure for my dataset is